hellohaptik/docs_haptik/docs/bot-builder/basic/testing-introduction.md

 ## Testing APIs and bot content

-All the integrated APIs should go through testing phase to ensure their proper fucntioning.
+All the integrated APIs should go through testing phase to ensure their proper functioning.
 If the APIs start to fail on production, the bot gives bot break responses.

-We have prepared a quick guide containing all the content that needs to the assessed before taking the bot to production.
+We have prepared a quick guide containing all the checkpoints that needs to be assessed before taking the bot to production.
 To read the guide, click [**here**](https://docs.haptik.ai/bot-builder/basic/qa-best-practices).

 <hr>

 ## Run the Bot QA Tool

 Haptik's Bot QA Tool makes regression testing of a bot scaleable and thus saves time.
-It mainly depends on the nodes traversal and not copy of messages.
+The tool runs through the entire journey of the bot.

 To read more about using the Bot QA tool, read [**here**](https://docs.haptik.ai/bot-builder/basic/bot-qa-tool).